0xLuigi/metamask-vault-extractor/README.md

    - Extract and display seed phrases and private keys
    - Save results to `decrypt_data.txt`

+## Security Notes

+- **Secure Storage**: Store `vault_data.txt`, `password_list.txt`, and `decrypt_data.txt` securely, as they contain sensitive information (seed phrases and private keys).
+- **Offline Environment**: For maximum security, I recommend running this tool on a **live Ubuntu USB** without an internet connection.
+This minimizes the risk of malware or network attacks exposing your seed phrases or private keys.
+Boot into a live Ubuntu session, copy the script and input files to the USB, and run the tool offline.
+Stay safe! 😄

 ## Troubleshooting

 - **File Not Found Errors**: Ensure `vault_data.txt` and `password_list.txt` are in the same directory as the script
 - **Decryption Errors**: Check that passwords are correctly entered and the vault data is valid
 - **Unicode Errors**: Make sure all files are saved with UTF-8 encoding

-## Credits
+## Support the Creator

-Created by MetaMask Guide Luigi
+Built with ❤️ by MetaMask Guide Luigi!
-If this tool helped you, consider supporting my work by sending a donation to my Ethereum address:
+Love this tool?
+Show some support by sending a donation to my Ethereum address: `0x8A00f43C099bEB3F5d3C289e8b93c71c32B4d52e`.
-0x8A00f43C099bEB3F5d3C289e8b93c71c32B4d52e
+Every little bit helps me keep creating cool stuff! 😄